pyladieshamburg/IOTworkshop/data-collecting/1-pubnub.md

 python3 send-pubnub.py
 ```

-This will publish data every 5 minutes.
+This will publish data every 5 minutes and print that.

 ## Running continuously